RecipeShare Test Kitchen

 Add chopped apples, orange, cinnamon sticks, pumpkin spice, and enough water to cover to a large pot.

-Bring to a simmer and cook gently for at least 2 hours until the fruit is very soft.
+Bring to a simmer and cook gently for about 2 hours until the fruit is very soft.

-Mash fruit against the side of the pot with a wooden spoon to extract more flavour.
+Mash fruit against the side of the pot with a wooden spoon to extract more flavor.

-Simmer 15 minutes more; taste and adjust with a little water or sweetener if needed.
+Simmer 15 minutes more; adjust with a little water or sweetener if needed.

 Strain through a fine-mesh strainer or cheesecloth.
-Serve warm, or cool completely to use in donuts.
+Cool completely for the donut batter.

 Whisk in the egg and vanilla until smooth.